sibyl-team/sib/examples/README.md

 ## Message-Passing strategies for epidemic tracing

-We show the effectiveness of strategies built on message-passing, **Belief Propagation**\[1\] and **Mean-Field**\[3\], and compare with a simple heuristic strategy for estimating infection risk consisting in ranking each individual by the number of contacts other individuals that either showed symptoms of various degrees orhave been tested positive:
+We show the effectiveness of strategies built on message-passing, **Belief Propagation**\[1,2\] and **Mean-Field**\[3,4\], and compare with a simple heuristic strategy for estimating infection risk consisting in ranking each individual by the number of contacts other individuals that either showed symptoms of various degrees orhave been tested positive:

-* **BP**: message-passing approximation procedure for complex probability.
-In our case, we build a probability distribution over all possible histories of disease spreading.
+* **BP**: we build a probability distribution over all possible histories of disease spreading \[1\].
 The inference procedure consists in passing a set of so-called *cavity messages* along the edges of the network.
 At convergence, BP equations yield an approximation to the posterior distribution given the observations and the current estimate of transmission and recovery parameters.
-This method, that represents an exact Bayesian inference on networks without loops [1], has beens hown to produce excellent results in a variety of partially observable settingson disease spreading;
+This method, that represents an exact Bayesian inference on networks without loops \[1\], has beens hown to produce excellent results in a variety of partially observable settingson disease spreading;
-* **MF**: Mean-Field simplification of Dynamical Message Passing equations [3].
+* **MF**: Mean-Field simplification of Dynamical Message Passing equations \[3\].
 These equations are derived from the full dynamical process where variables are the full trajectories.
 See https://github.com/sphinxteam/sir_inference for more details;
 * **Tracing**: at time t, individuals are ranked according to the number of contacts with individuals who tested positive in the time interval \[t−τ, t\[.

 ## ROCS